 Mergers and acquisitions in the property-casualty and life and health insurance sectors broke new ground in 2018—and not just in the skyrocketing value of deals.
 M&A deal value among both P&C and L&H insurers—$40.3 billion—more than doubled in 2018 compared with the prior year, although the number of deals (533 in all) declined by 13%, according to audit firm PwC.

-Some atypical factors, such as business transformation, are helping drive M&A
+Some atypical factors, such as business transformation, are helping drive M&A among carriers.

 The ILS market has cemented its role as an additional source of risk-bearing capital.

-The desire to harness the potential of emerging technologies is also showing up as
+The desire to harness the potential of emerging technologies is also showing up as an M&A trend.